daniellasyombua/GROUP_15/README.md

 ## Question-3
 Scenario:
 You're developing a social media application where users can follow other users.
-Show how you will use your knowledge of data structures to store followers for each user
+Show how you will use your knowledge of data structures to store followers for each user.